 Let your voice be a positive, encouraging one, especially when you are talking to and about yourself.

 The only way to make lasting change in your life is to first change your mind.
 You have to decide, in this moment, how you would like your life to be.
 You don't need to worry about tomorrow or the next day.
 You can control yourself right now, in this moment.

-Decide how you want your life to be right now, and be that.
+Decide how you want your life right now, and be that.
 If you want to be healthy in this moment, then do healthy things now.
-Our lives consist of a string of moments, one after another.
-If you made a bad decision in the past, let it go and move forward.
+Your life consists of a string of moments, one after another.
+If you made a bad decision in the past, let it go, make a better decision now.

 You can't change the past, nor can you change the future.
 You can change yourself right now.
 Be kind.
 Forgive yourself.
 Express the greatest version of yourself in this moment, and you will discover that the healthy person was inside you all along.

 Each day, take one step toward the healthy you that you want to become.